🏳️🌈 Minority groups business owners and allies directory

 Support and connect with event vendors that match your values.

-We are committed to build the largest LGBTQIA+ and allies event vendors collections.
+We are committed to build the largest minority groups and allies event vendors collections.

 FAQ about Venopi

 Why do we support LGBTQIA+ owned businesses & allies?